 Year after year the NCAA Tournament reminds us that experience and coaching matter.
 Then there are those teams that are just so happy to be there that they come out flat in their tournament opener.

 You've already grasped the basics of how to bet on March Madness.
-Now we'll talk about why you might want to shy away from young teams full of talented freshmen and why teams with experience coaches have a better chance to go deep into the tournament.
+Now we'll talk about why you might want to shy away from young teams full of talented freshmen and why teams with experienced coaches have a better chance to go deep into the tournament.

-Experience vs. talent
+Experience vs. Talent

 This is one of the biggest debates basketball fans – bettors or not – can get into during March Madness.
 What is worth more: experience or talent?
 Factor in their worth to the spread and you can quickly get sucked down this wormhole, created by the NBA’s draft rules.